 Plans for the Upper Peninsula

-Of course, need some search.
+Of course, I need some search material for Upper Peninsula attractions!
 Maybe the Upper Peninsula website (UP)?
-How about a link to a “Bucket List” for the UP.
-Looks like I’ll start at the “bottom” of the Upper Peninsula which means I go through Green Bay.
+How about a link to a “Bucket List” for the UP?
+Looks like I’ll start at the “bottom” of the Upper Peninsula, which means I go through Green Bay.
 And how do you go through Green Bay without visiting Lambeau Field and maybe the Packers Hall of Fame?
 After all, the franchise is a legend.
-Even if you are a Vikings fan, must admit that.
+Even if you are a Vikings fan, I must admit that.
 Certainly, I’ll work out a visit to Michigan’s Weird Tourist attraction.
 Here’s a link.

 Map and possibilities

 Of course, need an initial “battle plan”.
 But as a famous general once said, all plans go out the window when the first shot is fired.
 (I hope no shots are fired, but since it’s among the Yoopers, one never knows!)